 Barry Kallander was first introduced to the sea working as a deckhand on head boats in Plymouth, MA as a teenager.
 He enlisted in the US Navy Nuclear Propulsion Program where he served six years and completed six deterrent patrols.
 Following the Navy, Barry held various manager and executive roles in the power industry and high technology.
 In 2006 he founded WheelHouse Technologies, Inc. with a vision to improve the availability and reliability of yachts and workboats through sound maintenance practices.
 Barry has owned sailing and power vessels most of his adult life.
 Barry holds a 100 Ton Masters License.

 Craig Parkhurst began his career in the marine industry at an early age as a mate on a cruising sailboat.
-While attending The University of Rhode Island’s (URI) Marine Affairs Program he worked at a local boatyard.
-Upon graduation he worked as a Dock master at several well-known boatyards and gained experience in vessel systems, operation, and maintenance.
+While attending The University of Rhode Island’s (URI) Marine Affairs Program he worked at a local boatyard as a dock master and technician.
+Upon graduation he worked as a Service Writer / Coordinator at several well-known boatyards and gained experience in vessel systems, operation, and maintenance.
 It was during this time that he acquired his 100 Ton Masters License with towing endorsement.
-Most recently, he ran the Boat Donation Program at URI and operated a full service marine business.
+Before WheelHouse he ran a mobile marine service business as well as boat donation program.

 Kenneth “Kenny” Campbell grew up on the Isle of Lewis in the Outer Hebridges of Scotland and was brought up with salt water running through his veins.
 His early career was spent in the British Army as a mechanical engineer and a crew member in Regimental and Army sailing teams which included a highlight of participating in a round the world yacht race.
 Following the Army, Kenny became a marine engineer working aboard commercial ships and super yachts worldwide.
 This was followed with several shore based positions, including: a marine project manager; planner; and most notably a port engineer managing the engineering and maintenance of a large fleet of high speed ferries.